SeveToo/sieve-of-eratosthenes/README.md

 <!-- Make some description to me -->

-It is a simple project wich shows simple Sieve-of-Eratosthenes
+It is a simple project wich shows simple sieve-of-eratosthenes

 <!-- ## :sparkles: Features
 :heavy_check_mark: You can set interval between rounds \